-Fear of huge asteroid impacts is a little similar to the fear of flying.
-The probability of anything happening is very small, but it's the vivid thought of such a catastrophic event happening that can make some of us magnify the probability in our minds leading us to have an irrational fear of such an event.
+The fear of huge asteroid impacts shares similarities with the fear of flying.
+Though the probability of anything happening is very small, the vivid thought of such a catastrophic event occuring can lead people to magnify the probability in their minds, resulting in an irrational fear.

 Thankfully, based on current calculations, the probability of a civilization-ending asteroid impact, like the one that killed off the dinosaurs 66 million years ago, is very low within our lifetimes.
 But how do we know this and what is the probability that we will see a large meteor impact?

 What is the actual probability of a huge asteroid impact?

 Space debris burns up in our atmosphere every day.
 Any space rock with a diameter of about 10-meters (33 feet), will be destroyed in the Earth's atmosphere during thermal explosions.

 However, some of these space fragments do hit the ground.
 According to NASA, a meteor punched a hole in the rear end of an automobile in 1992, while a Connecticut dining room and an Alabama bedroom were also damaged by falling space debris in this century.
 And yet, there is no record of a human being having been killed by a small space rock in the last thousand years.